aksommerville/fullmoon4/README.md

 - [ ] More sprites
 - - [x] skyleton: Falls from the sky, charges with sword, breaks when he hits a wall.
-- - [ ] ghost: Spiral in to the hero, if you don't run away you get cursed.
+- - [x] ghost: Spiral in to the hero, if you don't run away you get cursed.
 Reduce speed or something, for a short time.
 - - [ ] duck: Walk around, quack, throw ninja stars.
 - - [ ] seamonster
 - [ ] Initial sketch (eg with chalkguard)
 - [ ] Indoor plants: Never auto-bloom, require the Blooming Song?
+- [ ] skyleton: sound effects
+- [ ] chalkguard: fireworks

 ### April